TiagoMJFlores/product-technical-tests/challenges/Readme.md

 ## Dependencies

-*  Alamofire - Alamofire is a HTTP networking library written in Swift.
+*  Alamofire - Alamofire is a HTTP networking library written in Swift
 *  Kingfisher  - Kingfisher is a library for downloading and caching images from the web